International Law Prof Blog

 International Law: Guide Introduction

-Resources available at the Thomas M. Cooley Law School Libraries on the subject of International Law cover virtually every nation and almost 100 sub-topics.
+Resources available at the Western Michigan University-Cooley Law School libraries on the subject of International Law cover virtually every nation and almost 100 sub-topics.
 This guide is intended as a starting point for performing basic research in International Law.

 The guide is organized according to the topics listed to the left, in the guide outline.

 In the sections of the guide focusing on print materials, the location provides the call number for a work.
 Clicking on the title takes a user to the relevant entry in the catalog.
 Where possible, guide sections about statutes link to the appropriate law.
-Please be advised that the source location linked to this guide refer only to the most current edition owned by the Cooley law libraries.
-Earlier editions of a work may be available at additional Cooley library locations.
-A title search in the Cooley online catalog (CoolCat) may uncover additional editions and locations for a particular title.
+Please be advised that the source location linked to this guide refer only to the most current edition owned by the WMU-Cooley Law School libraries.
+Earlier editions of a work may be available at additional WMU-Cooley library locations.
+A title search in the online catalog (CoolCat) may uncover additional editions and locations for a particular title.

 And please contact us if you have any questions or need further guidance.

 International Law: Basics

 The five major sources of international law include:

 - Case law

 International case law may include civil and criminal cases heard in a country’s national courts, the courts of treaty organizations such as the European Union’s Court of Justice, and the International Court of Justice (often called the “World Court” or ICJ).

 Conventions are formal statements of principle created by international non-governing organizations.
 Examples of conventions to which the U.S. is signatory include the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (Torture Convention -- U.N.
 High Commission for Human Rights) and the Hague Convention on the Protection of Children and Co-operation in Respect of Inter-Country Adoption (Hague Adoption Convention).
 Conventions are treated by nations that adopt them as law at the same level as other treaties that the country follows.

 Treaties are agreements between nations and serve many purposes.
 Treaties may codify customary law, define national boundaries and set trade limits.